The Caley in partnership with Coalfields Regeneration Trust

 - The STAND Dementia Group based at The Kennoway Community Shed & Garden.

-These 6 groups will be working with our Horticultural Educator to develop their GLiN projects, grow food, grow for wildlife, grow for their communities, gain new skills through training and work as a group building a long-lasting legacy. you can find out more about each projects by clicking here.
+These 6 groups worked with our Horticultural Educator to develop their GLiN projects, grow food, grow for wildlife, grow for their communities, gain new skills through training and work as a group building a long-lasting legacy.
+You can find out more about each projects by clicking here.

 What impact did we make?